MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/VoronoiTessellation.rst

 regions for which all points in a given region is closest to the initial point inside it than to any other.
-This method is suitable in many different areas of data treatment, e.g. to divide a city map in to districts dependent on which hospital is nearest, or divide ????.
+This method is suitable in many different areas of data treatment, e.g. to divide a city map in to districts depending on which hospital is nearest.
 This method can however also be used in the specific task for creating pixels around each measurement point in a neutron scattering dataset.